yujiri8/yujiri.xyz/software/javascript.md

 function f(param) { console.log(param) };
 f(1, 2, 3); // Just prints 1
 ```
-And I found out the hard way that `setTimeout` silently does nothing if you pass its arguments in the wrong order.
-Okay, that only seems to be the case in browsers, but still.
+And I found out the hard way that in browsers, `setTimeout` silently does nothing if you pass its arguments in the wrong order.
 That was how I lost most of a day of work.

-<h2 class="bad">Arrays aren't really arrays</h2>
+### Arrays are objects?

-Despite being implemented as linked lists, Javascript arrays are treated like a type of object.
-This has many bad corellaries.
+Despite being implemented internally as linked lists, Javascript arrays are treated like a type of object in a lot of ways.
 One is that you can assign past the end of an array and you just get "empty items" inbetween:
 ```javascript
 arr = [];
 arr[5] = 'x';